kmnhan/erlabpy/docs/source/user-guide/index.rst

 Welcome to the ERLabPy user guide!
 This guide provides an overview of ERLabPy and its core features.

-If you are new to using ERLabPy, you may want to start with the :doc:`getting started guide <../getting-started.rst>`.
+If you are new to using ERLabPy, you may want to start with the `getting started guide
+<../getting-started.rst>`_.

 .. toctree::
    :caption: Table of Contents